papanisaicharan/Scalable-energy-efficient-scheme-on-mobile-nodes/README.md

 SEES CODE folder conatin complete python implementation of SEES

-first run initialisation.py, thus will store the results in csv format then run plotting.py to get the results
+first run initialisation.py, this will store the results in csv format then run plotting.py to get the results